opendevstack/tailor/README.md

 bc,is,dc,svc
 ```
 Please note that boolean flags need to be specified with a value, e.g. `upsert-only true`.

+Tailor will automatically pick up any file named `Tailorfile.<namespace>` or `Tailorfile` in the working directory.
+Alternatively, a specific file can be selected via `tailor -f somefile`.

 ### Command Completion